christiansiewert/aaas-api/INSTALL.md

 ### Start Containers

-Run
+To start the docker containers execute:

 ```bash
 docker-compose up
 ```

-to start docker containers.

-If you want to use `Docker Sync` on OSX or Windows you can run
+If you want to use `Docker Sync` on OSX or Windows you can execute the command below from your OSX- or WSL-Console instead:

 ```bash
 docker-sync-stack start
 ```

-from your OSX- or WSL-Console instead.

 ### Build Backend